dipiash/vite-nginx-dynamic-env-variables-example/README.md

 # Vite, Nginx and environment variables for a static website at runtime

+It's an axample for article: [Vite, Nginx and environment variables for a static website at runtime](https://medium.com/quadcode-life/vite-nginx-and-environment-variables-for-a-static-website-at-runtime-f3d0b2995fc7)

 1. Create `.env` file
    ```sh
    cp .env.example .env